 In the field of child support cases, Attorneys fees play a vital role.
 In this blog you will understand the attorney’s fees for the child support proceedings, mainly focusing on the provisions outlined in NC General Statute 50-13.6.
 Through a deep dive into the legal context of fee awarding, the factors that affect it and procedures for requesting fees, expert insight as well as the advantages of fair fee awards this blog post provides a complete source for those who are trying to understand the maze that arise from child support lawsuits.

-The usual rule of law in North Carolina and the U.S. is that a party must pay his or her own attorneys fees unless there is a staute that that shifts the burden to the other party.
-We have such a statute in NCGS 50-13.6 that allows the district court judge to award attorneys fees to a party who is unable to pay in a child support or child custody case.
+The usual rule of law in North Carolina and the U.S. is that a party must pay his or her attorney’s fees unless there is a statute that shifts the burden to the other party.
+We have such a statute in NCGS 50-13.6 that allows the district court judge to award attorneys fees to a party who cannot pay in a child support or child custody case.

 If you have questions or need assistance call him at (919) 863-4183 or email at firstname.lastname@example.org.